Thinstation/thinstation/README.md

 #### Steps to Use the DevStation Installer:

-1. Download the DevStation Installer from the ThinStation Wiki.
+1. Download the DevStation Installer from the ThinStation Website: https://www.thinstation.org/TS-7.0.0-Installer-1130.iso
 2. Boot the installer on your system.
 3. Follow the prompts to:
     - Partition the disk.